U76h/INTELLIVOTE-AN-RFID-BASED-SMART-ELECTRONIC-VOTING-SYSTEM/README.md

 # INTELLIVOTE-AN-RFID-BASED-SMART-ELECTRONIC-VOTING-SYSTEM

-🧑‍💻 Project Overview
+🧑‍💻 Project Overview:

-This project is an RFID-based secure voting system designed and implemented using embedded systems concepts.
-The system ensures controlled voting access, authentication, real-time clock validation, and secure vote storage as well as preventing mutliple times voting by the same person.

-The complete system is built by integrating multiple modules like LCD, Keypad, UART, EEPROM, I2C, RTC, and RFID reader, making it a real-time embedded application.
+This project presents a secure and efficient RFID-based voting system developed using embedded systems.
+The main objective of this system is to ensure that only authorized voters can cast their vote within a defined time period, while maintaining data integrity and security.

+The system integrates multiple hardware modules such as RFID reader, RTC, EEPROM, LCD, and keypad to create a real-time voting environment.
+It also includes a separate control mechanism for the election officer to manage voting operations like start, stop, result viewing, and system reset.

+🛠️ Hardware Requirements:

+The following components are used in this project:

+--> Microcontroller (LPC2148)
+-->RFID Reader Module
+-->RFID Tags (for voters and officer)
+-->LCD Display (20X4)
+-->Matrix Keypad(4X4)
+--> I2C EEPROM(AT24C256)
+-->RTC Module (Real Time Clock)
+-->LEDs (Red & Green)
+-->Buzzer (optional)
+-->Power Supply Unit

+⚙️ Working Principle :

+🔹 System Initialization

+When the system is powered ON:
+-->All peripherals (LCD, Keypad, UART, EEPROM, I2C, RTC) are initialized.
+-->Project title is displayed on LCD.
+-->The system reads the current date and time from the RTC to ensure that the clock is functioning properly.